From Symmetry to Stability: Structural and Electronic Transformation in Cs$_2$KInI$_6$

 Figure~\ref{fig:1} shows the phonon dispersion and phonon density of states (DOS) of cubic \ch{Cs2KInI6} using DFPT.
 The presence of unstable modes indicates that this high-symmetry phase lies at a saddle point on the potential energy surface~\cite{jong2019anharmonic}, reflecting its dynamical instability.
 Although such an instability can sometimes be stabilized by including anharmonic effects at finite temperature~\cite{Yin2025}, it is useful to identify the ground-state structure from DFT to describe perovskites at cryogenic temperatures or in situations where the high-symmetry phase cannot be stabilized.

-To achieve this, a MACE potential was used with our in-house code called \textsc{VibroML}~\cite{Rogeriog2026} to explore the complex potential energy surface of the \ch{Cs2KInI6} structure.
+To achieve this, a MACE potential was used with our in-house code called \textsc{VibroML}~\cite{Rogerio2026vibroml} to explore the complex potential energy surface of the \ch{Cs2KInI6} structure.
 To resolve its dynamical instabilities, we use a genetic algorithm for a global search aimed at identifying dynamically stable low-energy polymorphs in the energy landscape of the material.
 The procedure begins by identifying the soft phonon modes of the unstable cubic phase.
 An initial population of distorted candidate structures is then generated by displacing atoms along the eigenvectors of these unstable modes.
 This initial generation explores various displacement amplitudes and coupling with other soft modes to ensure a diverse search space.
 The algorithm then proceeds through an iterative evolutionary cycle.
 At each generation, the fitness of every candidate structure is evaluated on the basis of its total energy per atom after a structural relaxation using the MACE potential.
 The candidates with the lowest energies are preferentially selected as parents for the next generation.
 New offspring structures are created using genetic operators such as crossover, which combines features from parent structures, and mutation, which applies small, random perturbations.
 This process, inspired by natural selection, effectively navigates the energy landscape toward more stable configurations.